-45 Developer shall be responsible for obtaining all approvals, permits, and Governmental 46 Approvals for obtaining locations for construction and maintenance yards for the Project.
+- 45 Developer shall be responsible for obtaining all approvals, permits, and Governmental - Approvals for obtaining locations for construction and maintenance yards for the Project.
+46

-1 Developer shall not locate construction yards adjacent to residential areas.
-See Section 5.13 of

-2 the Agreement for use of designated ADOT property.

-4 Table 110-8 reflects a nonexclusive list of Submittals identified in Section GP 110.05 of the TPs 5 and is not intended to be an all-inclusive or exhaustive listing of Submittals.
-Developer shall 6 determine and submit all Submittals as required by the Contract Documents, Governmental 7 Approvals, and Governmental Entities.
+- 1 Developer shall not locate construction yards adjacent to residential areas.
+See Section 5.13 of - 2 the Agreement for use of designated ADOT property. - 3 110.05.6 Submittals - 4 Table 110-8 reflects a nonexclusive list of Submittals identified in Section GP 110.05 of the TPs - 5 and is not intended to be an all-inclusive or exhaustive listing of Submittals.
+Developer shall - 6 determine and submit all Submittals as required by the Contract Documents, Governmental - Approvals, and Governmental Entities.
 Unless otherwise indicated, Developer shall submit all Submittals in both electronic format and hardcopy format.
-At a minimum and unless otherwise 8 9 specified in the Contract Documents, Developer shall submit the following to ADOT in the formats described in Section GP 110.10.2.2 of the TPs: 10
+At a minimum and unless otherwise - O Supplication to October December to Develop Format.
+At a minimum and unless otherwise - 9 specified in the Contract Documents, Developer shall submit the following to ADOT in the - 10 formats described in Section GP 110.10.2.2 of the TPs:

-Table 110-8 Nonexclusive Submittals List Submittals Level of Review Number Hardcopies of Copies Electronic Submittal Schedule Section Reference Collocated Office Layout Plan 4 2 1 Prior to issuance of NTP 2 GP 110.05.2.6 Equipment Demobilization Plan 4 2 1 30 Business Days prior to Substantial Completion GP 110.05.4.1 Computer Disaster Recovery Plan 5 2 1 20 Business Days following the issuance of NTP 2 GP 110.05.4.1 Action Report 5 2 1 No later than two days of the emergency maintenance GP 110.05.4.1 Network Administration Plan 4 2 1 Within 30 Business Days following issuance of NTP 1 GP 110.05.4.2 Vehicle Project Logo 2 2 1 Prior to construction GP 110.05.4.3
+Table 110-8 Nonexclusive Submittals List Submittals Level of Number of Copies Review Hardcopies Electronic Submittal Schedule Section Reference Collocated Office Layout Plan 4 2 1 Prior to issuance of NTP 2 GP 110.05.2.6 Equipment Demobilization Plan 4 2 1 30 Business Days prior to Substantial Completion GP 110.05.4.1 Computer Disaster Recovery Plan 5 2 1 20 Business Days following the issuance of NTP 2 GP 110.05.4.1 Action Report 5 2 1 No later than two days of the emergency maintenance GP 110.05.4.1 Network Administration Plan 4 2 1 Within 30 Business Days following issuance of NTP 1 GP 110.05.4.2 Vehicle Project Logo 2 2 1 Prior to construction GP 110.05.4.3

 - 1. Sole discretion or absolute discretion approval (Section 3.1.3.1 of the Agreement) - 2.
 Good faith discretion approval (Section 3.1.3.2 of the Agreement) - 3.
-Reasonableness approval (Section 3.1.4.2 of the Agreement) - Review and comment (Section 3.1.5 of the Agreement) - 5.
-Submit/receive and file or comment/no hold point (Section 3.1.6 of the Agreement)

-11 110.06 Schedule Management

-- 13 Developer shall perform all Work in compliance with the requirements of Section GP 110.06 of 14 - the TPs.

-110.06.2 15 Administrative Requirements

-16 110.06.2.1 Software Requirements

-17 Developer shall prepare the Project Schedule using Oracle's Primavera P6.
+Reasonableness approval (Section 3.1.4.2 of the Agreement) - 4.
+Review and comment (Section 3.1.5 of the Agreement) - 5.
+Submit/receive and file or comment/no hold point (Section 3.1.6 of the Agreement) - 11 110.06 Schedule Management - 12 110.06.1 General Requirements - 13 Developer shall perform all Work in compliance with the requirements of Section GP 110.06 of - 14 the TPs. - 15 110.06.2 Administrative Requirements - 16 110.06.2.1 Software Requirements - 17 Developer shall prepare the Project Schedule using Oracle's Primavera P6.

-1 110.06.2.2 Schedule Development
+110.06.2.2 Schedule Development